Unknown f-californica-tapered-twig-gall

 Gallformers ID Notes

 Tapered swellings on the twig ends of Frangula californica.
 The galls are thin-walled, and contain frass, indicating it may be induced by a sawfly, moth or beetle.
 Observed in California in October.
 A cross-sectioned gall in California revealed a moth caterpillar.
+In addition, a Cosmopterigid moth was reared from a very similar terminal stem gall on F. purshiana in Oregon.

-- Gallformers Contributors: (2023) Gallformers ID Notes©
+- Gallformers Contributors: (2024) Gallformers ID Notes©

 Further Information: